FHU/2023-os-memes/_posts/2023-01-30-BlakeGriswell-the-process-meme.md

 ---
-title:
+title:  Zombie Process
-author:
+author: tbone.md
-image:
+image: spongebob_meme_processors.jpg
-chapter:
+chapter: 4
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The meme shows the gist of how a zombie process works